SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

 14) RANGE CONDUCT

-In the event of a ‘cease fire’ order, guns will be discharged, over the firing line and into the ground, muzzles dropped and actions left in the open position.
+In the event of a ‘cease fire’ order, guns will be discharged at least 10 yards over the firing line and into the ground, muzzles dropped and actions left in the open position.
 Targets must not be sighted during a cease-fire.
 Guns will only be sighted, shouldered or discharged over a recognised firing line.
-Guns will always be kept un-loaded and un-cocked when not in use.
+Guns will always be kept un- loaded and un-cocked when not in use.

 The penalty for un-safe practice or any form of cheating is disqualification, with the club or regional association reserving the right to take further action.